muhammadzaid270/chatbot/README.md

 - A web version of the chatbot will be available soon to interact with the chatbot in your browser.

 ### 2. **Local Desktop App (Tkinter)**
 - This version allows users to run the chatbot locally with a GUI interface using Tkinter.
-It’s suitable for users who prefer running the model on their own machines.
 ## **How to Run**
 - Install the required libraries, you can run the following command:
 ```bash